twitter/pelikan/_posts/2020-10-20-benchmark-adq.md

 ## An Open Source Cache Framework: Pelikan Cache
-Based on our production observations about cache performance and how it is closely tied to network performance, we built Pelikan Cache—a modular caching framework that provides an expanding collection of cache services, and includes a common library for building those services.
+Based on our production observations about cache performance and how it is closely tied to network performance, we built [Pelikan Cache](http://twitter.github.io/pelikan/)— a modular caching framework that provides an expanding collection of cache services, and includes a common library for building those services.
 This framework approach allows us to quickly develop new features and protocols.

 Pelikan Cache separates performance-sensitive processing from the less performance sensitive processing, and it separates different types of